Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.2.0 =
+* Any wordpress shortcodes are excluded from translation
+* New action 'smartling_before_init' is available to tune smartling-connector in runtime.

 = 1.1.10 =
 * Fixed possible issue if translation content is deleted.